 Should I wear a mask even after being fully vaccinated?

 It is always safer when you wear a mask, especially during all forms of public transit, which includes planes, trains or buses.
 So, we highly recommend you to wear your mask whether you are vaccinated or not.
+Although fully vaccinated people need not wear a mask outdoors, they are free to choose to wear a mask, especially in crowded outdoor settings.

 What should I continue to do after getting both doses of COVID-19 vaccine?